 Your wardrobe for a trip to Russia will vary greatly depending on the season.
 Summers in Russia are quite hot, although short.
 So if you are traveling in the summer, it is best to bring clothes you normally wear in the summer.
 Nevertheless, a sweater or light jacket will also be handy as evenings may be a bit chilly.

-If your trip is in the wintertime, warm sweaters, coats, shoes, scarves, hats, gloves and other elements of the winter wardrobe are simply essential as Russian winter months are frigid with average temperatures dropping to 15°F.
+If your trip is in the wintertime, warm coats, scarves, hats, gloves and other elements of the winter wardrobe are essential as in Russian winter the average temperatures drops to 15°F.

 Weather averages in Moscow